sirclo-solution/slate/source/index.html.md

 ## Update Order

-**Description:** This endpoint used to update order from partner connexi
+**Description:** This endpoint used to update order from partner system.

 ### HTTP Request